Federal Ombudsman decided 41,071 cases from Jan-June 2020

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: On the direction of Federal Ombudsman Syed Tahir Shahbaz, a complaint redressal cell has been established and focal persons have been appointed in 188 federal government departments for immediate redressal of the public complaints.
+ISLAMABAD: On the direction of Federal Ombudsman Syed Tahir Shahbaz, a complaint redress cell has been established and focal persons have been appointed in 188 federal government departments for immediate redress of the public complaints.

-The federal departments, in which the complaint redressal cells and focal persons are appointed include SGNPL, Wapda, power companies, CDA, passport office, education department, financial institutions, PIA and other federal departments.
+The federal departments, in which the complaint redress cells and focal persons are appointed include SGNPL, Wapda, power companies, CDA, passport office, education department, financial institutions, PIA and other federal departments.

 “The complaints were filed in the Federal Ombudsman office regularly even in the days of the COVID-19 as the Federal Ombudsman Secretariat was fully functional in the days of coronavirus and even more complaints were filed in comparison to six months of last year,” said Federal Ombudsman Syed Tahir Shahbaz in an interview with The News on Saturday.